 Y6 Autumn One – Overview

 Welcome to the Year 5 and 6 class page.
-The class teachers are: Mr Herring, Miss Lindley and Miss Hooper.
+The class teachers are: Miss Hooper, Miss Lindley and Mr Herring.
 This year, we will be supported by Mrs Robinson our wonderful teaching assistant.
 Keep an eye out on this page for regular updates and to see what we are up to.

 Our topics this half-term are: